-This post is sponsored by Truly Grass Fed.
+This post was originally sponsored by Truly Grass Fed when published in 2022 and has since been updated to give you the best content!
 Thanks for supporting the brands and organizations that make this blog possible.
 As always, opinions are my own!

 Mornings can sometimes feel hectic but breakfast doesn’t have to be!

-I love make-ahead breakfast solutions like these veggie egg bites with Truly Grass Fed Cheddar that are easy to make, can be stored in the fridge for a few days or in the freezer for a few months, and can be reheated quickly in the morning.
+I love make-ahead breakfast solutions like these vegetarian egg bites or my Swiss Chard and Potato Frittata that are easy to make, can be stored in the fridge for a few days or in the freezer for a few months, and can be reheated quickly in the morning.

-Plus, these egg bites (or egg cups or egg muffins – whichever term you fancy!) are easy to grab-n-go if you need a breakfast you can take with you for the morning commute or for when you arrive to the office.
+Plus, these egg bites (or muffin tin egg cups – whichever term you fancy!) are easy to grab-n-go if you need a breakfast you can take with you for the morning commute or for when you arrive to the office.

-I love how tasty these egg bites are too – the mushrooms and aged grass-fed cheddar provide a savory umami flavor and the fresh chives give it a bright mild oniony flavor.
+I love how tasty these vegetable egg bites are too – the mushrooms and cheddar provide a savory umami flavor and the fresh chives give it a bright mild oniony flavor.
 The egg mixture is rich and velvety.

 You can easily customize this recipe too depending on what you have on hand.
-This recipe is a great vehicle for leftover veggies or proteins from the night before that you’re looking to use up.
+Similar to my Butternut Squash Hash with Eggs, this recipe is a great vehicle for leftover veggies or proteins from the night before that you’re looking to use up.

 Ingredients You’ll Need